Pakatan Rakyat

 Pakatan Rakyat (PR; People's Alliance) was an informal Malaysian political coalition and successor to Barisan Alternatif (BA).
 The political coalition was formed by the People's Justice Party (PKR), Democratic Action Party (DAP), and Pan-Malaysian Islamic Party (PAS) on 1 April 2008, after the 12th Malaysian general election, having previously formed the Barisan Alternatif (Alternative Front) in the 10th general election.
 On 20 April 2010, the Sarawak National Party (SNAP) officially joined as a member of the Pakatan Rakyat after being expelled from Barisan Nasional, but quit the coalition on 6 May 2011.
 The DAP declared the coalition "dead" on 16 June 2015, citing the inability of the rest of the alliance to work with PAS, after PAS's congress passed the motion to sever ties with DAP without debate.
 It was succeeded by Pakatan Harapan and Gagasan Sejahtera.

 History

-The Pakatan Rakyat was touted to be a maturing development of the concept of Barisan Alternatif (English: Alternative Front) that was created during the election campaign of the 10th Malaysian General Election in 1999.
+The Pakatan Rakyat was touted to be a maturing development of the concept of Barisan Alternatif (Alternative Front, BA) that was created during the election campaign of the 10th Malaysian General Election in 1999.
 Barisan Alternative was the banner and policy position document which a group of Malaysian opposition political parties (DAP, KeADILan, PAS and PRM) endorsed and coalesced around for that election.

+2008 general election

-In the 2008 general election (12th Malaysian General Election), PKR, DAP, and PAS had also won 41, 73, and 86 seats, respectively, in various state assemblies.
+In the 2008 general election (12th Malaysian General Election), PKR, DAP, and PAS had won 41, 73, and 86 seats, respectively, in various state assemblies.